 By Travis Baugh

 What is HVAC?
 HVAC stands for Heating, Ventilation, and Air Conditioning.
-It refers to the mechanical systems used in homes and buildings to regulate temperature, humidity, and air quality to ensure a comfortable and healthy environment year-round.
+It refers to the integrated mechanical systems used in homes to regulate indoor temperature, humidity, and air quality, ensuring a comfortable and healthy living environment year-round.

 What Does HVAC Stand For?